yuvalmGS/gigaspaces-wiki-jekyll/sbp/capacity-planning.markdown

 {tip}You may decrease the raw object footprint (not the indexes footprint) using the [GigaSpaces Serialization API|Lowering the Space Object Footprint]{tip}

-{tip}You can reduce the JVM memory footprint using the {{-XX:+UseCompressedOops}} JVM option.
+{tip}You can reduce the JVM memory footprint using the `-XX:+UseCompressedOops` JVM option.
 It is part of the JDK6u14 and JDK7.
 See more details here: [http://wikis.sun.com/display/HotSpotInternals/CompressedOops].
 It is highly recommended to use the latest JDK release when using this option.
 {tip}

 h1.
 Active Clients vs. Cores vs. Heap Size